hpsc-lab/SecureArithmetic.jl/docs/src/tutorials/remote-computation.md

  9.0
 ```

 Now we want to split this into a server side and a client side part.
-We prepare the required data as before.
+We start with the client code, where we prepare the required data as before.

 ```jldoctest OblOffl-example; output = false
 using SecureArithmetic